 101 Best Side Business Ideas to Start in 2020 (While Working a Full-Time Job)

 1. Start a Blog.

 Think blogging is no longer a viable source of income?
 Think again.
 Recent blogging statistics show that tens of thousands of bloggers (including yours truly) are creating profitable content on topics as diverse as scrapbooking, home cooking, travel, film, lifestyle, business, personal finance and more.
 And we’re growing our blogs into six-figure businesses thanks to a combination of email subscribers, affiliate marketing, blog sponsorships, and other revenue streams.
 Your first step with starting a blog is quickly getting the technical side of things handled (my free master course on blogging will show you how), and then both understanding what your audience craves and learning how to attract those readers online.

 If you want to speed up the process of launching your blog, I recommend setting up quick, affordable and easy website hosting with a company like Bluehost or one of the other best web hosting plans for bloggers, choosing a simple WordPress theme and working on your first post—in order to set the precedent of prioritizing your time on creating content, connecting with (and building) your audience.
-You'll also need to employ the right blogging tools to grow your blog, and I highly recommend checking out HubSpot's All-in-One Marketing plugin for WordPress.
+You’ll also need to employ the right blogging tools to grow your blog along the way.

 Then once you’ve been able to build a community around your blog, you’ll want to invest in really understanding your readers—so that you can give them more of what they want.